KutzO/ComPy/README.md

 	cd YOURPATHTOCOMPY/compy/
 	ComPy compare all -b ./test_data/*.bam -v ./test_data/*.vcf -o ./ComPyOut/ -r YOURPATHTOREFERENCE -e ./test_data/testbed.bed -f ./additional_data/Example_VCFplot.csv -a ./additional_data/Example_NameList_compare.csv

 Here, ComPy will take all .bam and .vcf files from the *test_data* folder and save the results in the database *Extraction.db* at */home/USERNAME/ComPy/.database/*.
-The optional parameters used here are: .bed file reduction: False, Number of subsamples used for read QC: 1.000.000, file group: default.
+The optional parameters used here are: .bed file reduction: False, Number of subsamples used for read QC: 2.300.000, file group: default, flag filtered: 772.
 >**Note:** It is the most basic command to get all possible output.
-The optional parameters -f makes ComPy also draw vennplots defined by the given .csv file.
-Also ComPy takes the names provided by the -a parameter.
+Due to the optional parameter -f ComPy also draws vennplots defined by the given .csv file.
+Furthermore, ComPy takes the names provided by the -a parameter.

 Executing this command will create a new folder *ComPyOut* at you current working directory.
 There you can find another folder *Result_THISDATE* containing a .pdf, a .csv and one more folder *BigCompare*.
 The .csv contains information about the calculated data and which names are used to plot the results.
 The *Date_SampleComparison.pdf* includes plots which allows you to compare your samples.
 Providing both .bam and .vcf files and a VCFplot.csv will result in 6 different Plot types included in this .pdf.
 Details about how to interpret those can be found in *Detailed_Explainings.pdf*.